murrayCai/libnet/README.md

 7. the time of net fin pack be accepted so, you can known the whole process times of the socket.
 - you can safety shutdown socket to avoid the socket pack lost by tcp_client_shut_down() or tcp_server_client_shut_down()
-- this library used libmc library,so you can known the whole process of memory malloced and freed,and runtime callstack printf.
+- this library used libmc library,so you can known the whole process of memory malloced and freed,and **runtime callstacks printf**.

 # test and useage
 this library was writted on freebsd system, other system don't known how about it at now.